VladCarare/Undergraduate-and-Master-projects/README.md

 although its workings a bit described in the PDF therein.
 I slightly reinvent the wheel by implementing from scratch objects such as complex numbers and methods such as matrix multiplications.
 Nonetheless, it proved a good exercise.
- - **Particle accelerator simulation**: this project is built on top of the solar system simulation project but this time including bodies which are accelerated in their rotation by magnetic fields which spatially localised.
+ - **Particle accelerator simulation**: this project is built on top of the solar system simulation project but this time including bodies which are accelerated in their rotation by magnetic fields which are spatially localised.
 This endeavour also resulted in an A for the code, although the documentation is not as detailed as in the solar system counterpart.